-A Scottish East Coast Trains depot has become one of the first in the UK to improve driver and shunter safety by investing in the latest innovation from Sheffield-based Zonegreen.
+A Scottish East Coast Trains depot has become one of the first in the UK to improve driver and shunter safety by investing in a Points Converter System, the latest innovation from Sheffield-based Zonegreen.

 The depot safety specialist has installed its Points Converter system at Edinburgh’s Craigentinny maintenance facility, to prevent injuries occurring when operators use manual points levers.